 Pursuant to Art.
-17 of the Articles of Association, if the Shareholders' Meeting has failed to do so, the Board of Directors shall elect a Chairman from among its members.
+17 of the Articles of Association, if the shareholders' meeting has failed to do so, the Board of Directors shall elect a Chairman from among its members.

-The Board of Directors may delegate part or all of its powers to one or more managing directors and/or to an executive committee, without affecting the limits established by law and by the Articles of Association.
+The Board of Directors may delegate part or all of its powers to one or more Chief Executive Officers and/or to an executive committee, without affecting the limits established by law and by the Articles of Association.

 Pursuant to Art.
-16 of the Articles of Association, if a majority of the directors appointed by the Shareholders' Meeting leaves office, the entire Board of Directors is dismissed.
-In this case, the directors dismissed from office must promptly convene a Shareholders' Meeting to appoint the entire Board of Directors.
+16 of the Articles of Association, if a majority of the directors appointed by the shareholders' meeting leaves office, the entire Board of Directors is dismissed.
+In this case, the directors dismissed from office must promptly convene a shareholders' meeting to appoint the entire Board of Directors.
 The Board of Directors remains in office until the new board is elected.

 There are no appropriate mechanisms for ensuring the election of the minimum number of independent directors.
 There are mechanisms in place to ensure that the directors to be elected are allocated according to a criterion that ensures gender balance, in accordance with Art.
-147-ter (1) of the Consolidated Finance Act.
+147-ter (1) of the TUF.

 The Articles of Association do not establish additional independence requirements on top of those imposed on members of the Board of Statutory Auditors by Art.
-148 of the Consolidated Finance Act, unless provided for by the Code.
+148 of the TUF, unless provided for by the Code.

-The Company is not subject to additional legislation other than the Consolidated Finance Act with regard to the composition of the Board of Directors.
+The Company is not subject to additional legislation other than the TUF with regard to the composition of the Board of Directors.

-With regard to application criterion 5.C.2 of the Corporate Governance Code, as the two Managing Directors are also the main shareholders of the Company, the Board of Directors of Digital Bros S.p.A. has decided that it need not adopt specific succession plans for executive directors.
+With regard to application criterion 5.C.2 of the Corporate Governance Code, as the two Chief Executive Officers are also the main shareholders of the Company, the Board of Directors of Digital Bros S.p.A. has decided that it need not to adopt specific succession plans for executive directors.

 4.2 Composition of the Board of Directors (pursuant to Art.
-123-bis (2) (d) of the Consolidated Finance Act)
+123-bis (2) (d) of the TUF)